Legrandin/PyAuthenNTLM2/README.rst

 A user that does not belong to any of such groups is denied access, even if its credentials were correct, unless its name is included in a ``Require user`` option.

+If you are working in a complex setup with multiple AD servers, you may want to connect to the global catalog (GC) instead of a single AD instance.
+Using the GC, group memberships will work across AD instances which often required in large organizations.

+  ldap://10.12.13.1:3268/DC=nasa,DC=gov

 Caching
 -------